VUEngine/vuengine.github.io/documentation/tutorial/first-steps.md

 ## The game's entry point

-In the **source** folder, there is a file called _Game.c_ and inside it, you will find a function called `game` that returns an instance of `GameState`.
+In the new project's **source** folder, there is a file called _Game.c_ and inside it, you will find a function called `game` that returns an instance of `GameState`.
 This is where everything starts - the game's entry point.

 ```cpp
 GameState game(void)